WouterVanc/WouterVanc/README.md

-Passionate about scientific programming, data science and machine learning
+Passionate about scientific programming, data science and machine learning.
+Background in Biomedical Research